-Researchers in the Cicely Saunders Institute at King’s College London have produced a simple guide to manage breathlessness at home during the COVID-19 outbreak.
-The guide offers simple tips known to ease breathlessness for people affected by breathlessness, their families, and those providing their care.
+Researchers in the Cicely Saunders Institute at King’s College London have produced a simple guide to managing breathlessness at home during the COVID-19 outbreak.
+The guide offers simple tips to ease breathlessness for people affected by breathlessness, their families, and those providing care.
 It is especially helpful for people with underlying health conditions whose clinical teams are being diverted to the COVID-19 healthcare response.
-The resource is harmonised with UK national guidance, including from the National Institute of Clinical Excellence (NICE) and Association of Palliative Medicine.
+The resource is harmonised with UK national guidance, including from the National Institute of Clinical Excellence (NICE) and the Association of Palliative Medicine.

 What is breathlessness?

 Breathlessness is the feeling of being out of breath as your lungs work harder to draw in more oxygen.
 It is a frightening symptom that leads to distress for patients, families and carers.
 Persistent breathlessness is when this continues long-term, despite treatment of the underlying condition.
 Feeling short of breath can also be a symptom of COVID-19 and evidence so far has shown that people with underlying health conditions are more at risk of getting seriously ill from coronavirus.

 The UK government has asked everyone to stay at home as much as possible and some of the most vulnerable people with underlying health conditions have been asked to ‘socially shield’ themselves using measures designed to protect them from coming into contact with the disease by minimising all interaction with other people.